Fall 2026 Humanitarian Training Courses

 *Online Asynchronous

-This is a training course for mental health professionals and program staff who wish to establish mental health or psychosocial programs in a humanitarian context within conflict and post conflict areas.
-The course is also open to Fordham graduate students in Humanitarian Studies or relevant disciplines.
-It will aim to provide a practical orientation and training, including how to conduct rapid assessments, designing and setting up mental health services or psychosocial programs (exploring the differences between them), clinical work and therapeutic approaches in non-western contexts.
+This is a training course for mental health professionals and program staff who wish to establish mental health or psychosocial programs in a humanitarian context within conflict and post-conflict areas.
+This course is also open to Fordham graduate students in humanitarian studies or other relevant disciplines.
+It will aim to provide practical orientation and training, including how to conduct rapid assessments, designing and setting up mental health services or psychosocial programs (exploring the differences between them), and clinical work and therapeutic approaches in non-Western contexts.
 It will address the issues of cultural validity, conflict resolution and negotiation, taking care of oneself and dealing with burnout.
-The course will also introduce potential field workers to essentials such as personal security, logistics, and practical aspects of humanitarian work in the field.
+This course will also introduce potential field workers to essentials such as personal security, logistics, and practical aspects of humanitarian work in the field.

 *The MHCE course includes online weekly meetings.